 - Secretly observes another person’s intimate areas in which the person has a reasonable expectation of privacy, when the other person is located in a public or private dwelling, structure, or conveyance.
 As used in this paragraph, the term “intimate area” means any portion of a person’s body or undergarments that is covered by clothing and intended to be protected from public view.

 31f.
-Indecent Exposure - occurs by exposing or exhibiting one’s sexual organs in public or on private premises of another, or so near thereto as to be seen from such private premises, in a vulgar or indecent manner.
-Also occurs by being naked in public in a vulgar or indecent manner and/or masturbating in public.
+Indecent Exposure - occurs by exposing or exhibiting one’s sexual organs by any means, or so near thereto as to be seen from such private premises, in a vulgar or indecent manner.
+Also occurs by being naked in public in a vulgar or indecent manner and/or masturbating in public or virtually.
+A mother's breastfeeding of her baby does not, under any circumstance violate the Student Code of Conduct.

 32. Smoking and Tobacco Use (includes e-cigarettes, vaping and hookah)